 Adam’s Case Study

-Meet Adam, a single father of three, whose business grew from a modest startup to a thriving company employing his family and others.
+Meet Adam, a single father of three, whose business grew from a modest startup to a thriving company and “family of employees”, including his kids, who help run operations.
 His estate comprises 65% in the business, 15% in real estate, and 20% in liquid investments.
-With the potential reduction in estate tax exemptions approaching in 2026, Adam is eager to secure his financial plan under current tax laws to protect his heirs from forced asset sales.
+His net worth growth has introduced a new concern: estate taxes.
+Why is this a concern?
+If he were to pass away prematurely, his kids would face a substantial estate tax bill and likely be forced to sell the business.
+And with the potential reduction in estate tax exemptions approaching in 2026, Adam is eager to lock in his planning opportunities under the current tax landscape.

-Adam is in good health at 55 and needs a $20 million death benefit by his life expectancy.
-He’s considering two options and, as a business owner, is comfortable with using leverage to enhance returns.
+Adam is in good health at 55 and expects his family to need $20 million to pay estate taxes if he passes in his late 80s.
+Adam thinks life insurance addresses these financial risks and, as a business owner, he’s comfortable with using leverage to enhance returns.
+Should Adam consider financing this purchase?
 Let’s examine both options.

 Option 1 – Traditional Design, $20 Million Initial Death Benefit